lisa-lumos/Snowflake/03-virtual-warehouses.md

 - query_acceleration_history function

 ## Monitoring load
-Query load char from the UI shows num of concurrent queries of a warehouse in the past 2 weeks.
+Query load chart from the UI shows num of concurrent queries of a warehouse in the past 2 weeks.
 Viewer needs MONITOR privilege on the wh.

 In the query_history view, you can see wh performance metrics for different queries.